Is Ensure Good for You?

 In the fight for weight loss and fitness, people will try just about anything.

-Over the years, as both a trainer and a gym goer, I’ve come across a lot of people who use Ensure Meal Replacement shakes as part of their health and fitness programs.
+Over the years, as both a health coach and sport nutrition specialist, I’ve come across a lot of people who use Ensure Meal Replacement shakes as part of their health and fitness programs.

 So what’s the deal with this popular product?
 Is Ensure good for you?
 Or is it a bad choice?